-What is a ‘theory of change’ and how does it inform COVID-19 program monitoring and evaluation?
+What is a ‘theory of change’ and how does it inform program monitoring and evaluation?

-One of the most useful tools for developing an M&E plan is to develop a theory for how your project is likely to be able achieve its outputs and the associated outcomes and impacts.
+One of the most useful tools for developing an M&E plan is to develop a theory for how your project is likely to be able to achieve its outputs and the associated outcomes and impacts.
 This is what is often called a ‘theory of change’.
-Developing a theory of change will allow you to establish appropriate monitoring and evaluation processes.
+Developing a theory of change will allow you to establish appropriate M&E processes.

 What is a theory of change?